Darian’s story is about how Darian and his mother taught me that everyone should be given the opportunity to be celebrated.

 Sensory-Friendly Champion Certificate

 Therefore, here is the takeaway.
 I have created a Sensory-Friendly Champion Certificate.
 Free to download, free to use.
+No email sign up.
+Just please use it to celebrate people doing good.

 Because becoming sensory-friendly is an achievement.
 What is more, many people around the world have taken up the cause.
 Just like Darian, they deserve a celebration.
 Their hard work.
 Their dedication might otherwise be unrecognized.
 And just like Darian’s mom, Anna, the people around them deserve to know too.